Select Your Product:

 Your license entitles you to run Confluence and be eligible for support and upgrades for a specified period.
 It also defines the number of users who are entitled to use Confluence.

-To quickly check the status of your license you can go to > General Configuration > Support Tools.
+To quickly check the status of your license you can go to > Troubleshooting and support tools > General Configuration.

 You'll need need Confluence Administrator or System Administrator permissions to view and edit your license.